-57 Essential Poker Slang You Need To Know
+57 Poker Terms And Slang Phrases You Need To Know

-ABC poker is known as a basic and straightforward strategy where players only play and bet strong hands and fold everything else.
-It’s also known as playing by the book.
+A basic and predictable strategy where you only play and bet strong hands, and fold everything else.
+Also known as playing by the book.

-The term airball or airballing is used to describe an action when the player is bluffing with complete “air”, meaning no actual hand and no realistic chance of improving.
+“Airball” or “airballing” is when a player is bluffing with complete “air,” meaning no actual hand and no realistic chance of improving.

-American Airlines is a common name for pocket aces and comes from the hand’s abbreviation of “AA”.
+A common name for pocket aces that comes from the hand’s abbreviation of “AA.”

-Pocket aces, being the strongest hand in Texas Hold’em, have several other nicknames, another common one being “pocket rockets”.
+Being the strongest hand in Texas Hold’em, pocket aces have several other nicknames, another common one being “pocket rockets.”

 You’ll find that a number of poker slang terms have been borrowed from the military.

-Angle shooting describes the action of trying to take advantage of other players using tactis that are not against the rules but are considered unethical.
+When a player intentionally tries to take advantage of others using tactics that aren’t against the rules but are considered unethical.